stjordanis/avalanche-testing/README.md

 Avalanche End-to-End Tests
 ====================
-This repo contains end-to-end tests for the Avalanche network and avalanche-go client using [the Kurtosis testing framework](https://github.com/kurtosis-tech/kurtosis)
+This repo contains end-to-end tests for the Avalanche network and avalanchego client using [the Kurtosis testing framework](https://github.com/kurtosis-tech/kurtosis)

 * [Requirements](#requirements)
 * [Running Locally](#running-locally)